-Fried, Frank, Harris, Shriver & Jacobson LLP announced today that corporate partner Fiona J. Kelly has been appointed to co-chair the Corporate Real Estate Transactions Practice and partners J. Christian Nahr and Jeffrey Ross have been appointed to serve as chairs of the Finance Practice and the Executive Compensation & ERISA Practice, respectively.
+Fried, Frank, Harris, Shriver & Jacobson LLP announced today that corporate partner Fiona J. Kelly has been appointed to co-head the Corporate Real Estate Transactions Practice and partners J. Christian Nahr and Jeffrey Ross have been appointed to serve as heads of the Finance Practice and the Executive Compensation & ERISA Practice, respectively.

 “I congratulate Fiona, Chris and Jeff on their appointments and look forward to their leadership of their practices,” said David Greenwald, chairman of Fried Frank.
 “Don and Bill have done a terrific job in their roles and I thank them for their many contributions during their time leading their respective practices.
 They will continue to play a key role in the development of their practices and in the continued success of the Firm.”